Kimoy777/adamcaudill.github.io/source/pgp/index.markdown

 ### Messaging / Others

-One of teh best ways to get me is via Twitter, [@adamcaudill](http://twitter.com/adamcaudill) - this or email gets the fasted response.
+One of the best ways to get me is via Twitter, [@adamcaudill](https://twitter.com/adamcaudill) - this or email gets the fastest response.

 I'm also available on Wickr, as `adamcaudill`.